 Know Your Rights – Visit the Legal Action Center to find the article “Know Your Rights: Understanding Juvenile and Criminal Records and Their Impact on Employment in New York.”
 The article discusses the difference between being adjudged delinquent as a juvenile, being considered a “juvenile offender,” and a “youthful offender.”
 This great resource also explains the effects that each of these designations can have on a child’s future as he or she attempts to obtain employment, housing, or other endeavors that require a background check.

 Find an Attorney for Unlawful Possession of Weapons by a Person under 16 in Queens, New York

-Law Office of Rochelle S. Berliner has built a reputation in the New York City area as a firm that is committed to protecting the rights of their clients.
+Law Office has built a reputation in the New York City area as a firm that is committed to protecting the rights of their clients.
 A serious criminal charge can change a person's life.
 If your child is facing a jail time, be it in an adult court or a juvenile court, it is imperative to find legal representation.

 Fight those charges with a knowledgeable attorney with years of experience dealing with juvenile courts.
-If you are located in New York in Queens County, New York County, Bronx County, or Kings County, Law Office of Rochelle S. Berliner will heed the call.
+If you are located in New York in Queens County, New York County, Bronx County, or Kings County, Law Office will heed the call.

-Contact Law Office of Rochelle S. Berliner today at 718-261-5600 to discuss your case, and the steps you will need to take going forward.
+Contact Law Office today at to discuss your case, and the steps you will need to take going forward.

 - Weapons Charges